ÃÛÌÒÖ±²¥

 Forensic Science brings science to the heart of justice, using cutting-edge techniques to recover, analyse, and present evidence.
 If you enjoy solving scientific problems, working with advanced technology, and gaining real-world skills, this course could be your perfect fit.

-Choose between our three-year BSc or four-year integrated MSci pathway to tailor your learning to your career aspirations.
+Choose between the three-year BSc or the four-year integrated MSci pathway—allowing you to shape your studies around your career goals.

-In year one, you will build a strong foundation in chemistry, biology, and forensic techniques.
-Learn crime scene analysis, forensic photography, and essential skills in our Essentials of Forensic Investigations module.
+In year one, you will build a strong foundation in chemistry, biology, and key forensic techniques.
+Learn the principles of crime scene analysis, forensic photography, and investigative essentials through our Essentials of Forensic Investigations module.

-In year three, you'll dive deeper into real-world forensic science with DNA Profiling, Fire and Toxicology, and Forensic Case Studies.
-Conduct independent research to enhance your expertise.
+In year three, you will advance your expertise and tackle complex topics including DNA Profiling, Fire and Toxicology, and Forensic Case Studies.
+You’ll also conduct an independent research project to refine your practical and analytical skills.

-In year four (MSci only), you'll specialise in Forensic Biology, Forensic Chemistry, or Criminalistics, with master’s-level projects and advanced modules tailored to your career ambitions.
+In year 4 (MSci only), you will focus your learning in Forensic Biology, Forensic Chemistry, or Criminalistics, while completing advanced master's-level projects aligned with your professional ambitions.

 Key features

-• Top 10 for Forensic Science: Our BSc (Hons) Forensic Science course is ranked 7th best in the UK by The Guardian University Guide 2025.
+• Top 10 for Forensic Science: Our Forensic Science courses are ranked 7th best in the UK by The Guardian University Guide 2025.

 • Industry-informed teaching: Designed in collaboration with Leicestershire Police, our courses meet professional standards and reflect current industry needs.